presenta-software/doc-presenta-lib/docs/reference/README.md

 <pDemoSceneVar />

 A scene can be extended with **modules**.
-You can find some examples [here](/plugins/#modules).

 ## Modules

 Modules are scene extensions.
-Right now there's just one built-in: *Steps*, that handles the in-scene fragments by means of the `<step>` HTML tag for specific words and the property `step` that defines the HTML tag that should step in that scene:
+Right now there's just one built-in: *Steps*, that handles the in-scene fragments.
+By default, any HTML tag with the class `step` counts as fragment element.
+You can override the `step` option by adding a valid CSS selector (single and multiple as well).

+The steps order is based on the HTML tag order.
+You can override it using the attribute `data-order` specifing a number that will be used by a sorting function.

 <pEditSteps />

-If you don't put any `step` tag or property in the config object, Steps module simply doesn't act in the presentation.
-However, you can disable it completely this way:
+You can disable the module completely in case you need:

 ```js
 modules:{
   steps:false
 }
 ```

+Modules can be created as external **PRESENTA Lib** plugin.
+You can find additional modules [here](/plugins/#modules).